Skip to content

 Chapter 4.2: Deciding What to Build Next

 Practical prioritization using 2x2 frameworks, failure analysis, and user behavior.
+See how the construction company chose to fix scheduling (high volume, low satisfaction, clear capability gap) over compliance queries (low volume, already good), driving 35% retention improvement.
 Real examples of how query analysis changes what you build.

 Chapter 5: Specialized Retrieval That Actually Works